Once

 repressed misery at the posh boys' school made me consider suicide

-from the age of eight.
-But the only action I took was to stand out
+from the age of nine or ten.
+But the only action I took was to stand

-on the shed-roof below my bedroom window on cold wet winter nights,
+out on the shed-roof below my bedroom window on cold wet winter

-in the hope that I might get terminal pneumonia or TB.
-I can't remember
+nights, in the hope that I might get terminal pneumonia or TB.

 A